jgraph/security-privacy-legal/Security/README.md

 ### Security/Penetration Testing

 From May 2020 we have active program(s) on [Bugcrowd](https://www.bugcrowd.com/).
 We've found this continous testing process spread across a large number of security researchers to be much more effective .
-Therefore, the 2020 penetration test report is the last on that format.
+Therefore, the 2020 penetration test report is the last in that format.

 ### Change process